trjones841/A10-PoC-Automation/README.md

 1. Ensure the A10_PoC_Data.xlsm (or A10_PoC_Data.xls) are completed with all rows updated.
-2. Run the configuration generator script by running: python3 ACOS_PoC.py (Note: configuration will be written to the console windows, just echo output to fill if preferred.)
+2. Run the configuration generator script by running: python3 ACOS_PoC.py (Note: configuration will be written to the console windows, just echo output to file if preferred.)